opensas/play-example/README.md

     git push

-That's it, you can now checkout your application at:
+That's it, you can now see your running application at:

     http://play-yournamespace.rhcloud.com